 That’s okay because I really love the new look.
 I’ve always liked the metal flower hanging but I replaced it with other decor in the house.

+That’s all it took to make this unique rustic garden decor.
 What do you think?
 Should I keep it or sell it.
 Not sure where I would put it but those are my colors!

 Leave a note if you have a few extra minutes.
 Have a great day, Kathy

 Kathy Owen is the founder of the home decor blog Petticoat Junktion where she shares tutorials on painting furniture and upcycling thrifty finds into unique home décor.
 Her DIY projects have been featured on the Home Depot Blog, Plaid Crafts, Behr Designer Series, and in numerous magazines.
 Kathy’s newest website is HappyHomeDIY.com